 Still, a divorce is not something that should be taken lightly.
 In fact, it’s a highly emotional issue that will affect your life in many ways.
+Appeals are even known to happen.
 You should put a lot of thought into it, but at the same time, you shouldn’t delay the process if you feel strongly about ending your marriage.

 Ready to file?
 Want to know more about the process?
 What can you expect?
-Count on a Menomonee Falls divorce attorneyfrom Karp & Iancu, S.C. to help you through the process with the least amount of stress possible.
+Count on a Menomonee Falls divorce attorney from Karp & Iancu, S.C. to help you through the process of family law and divorce with the least amount of stress possible.
 We can start the process electronically for your convenience.

 Understanding the Process

 First things first—are you and your spouse going to file for divorce jointly or separately?
 There is no right or wrong answer to this.
 This is purely a matter of personal preference and is based on the kind of relationship you have with your spouse.